 In Poland, people seem to prefer clear, logical names for theme park rides.
 That’s why the attraction below is called Magic Flying Sightseeing Train.

-They even have two Magic Flying Sightseeing Train at Energylandia!
+They even have a second Magic Flying Sightseeing Train at Energylandia!

 Although Mater is present (just like those penguins from Madagascar) you shouldn’t get too excited.
 No, there are no Polish versions of Cars Land or Radiator Springs Racers at Energylandia.
 Not yet.